ab25cq/clover2/README.md

     9. You can type in method block types.
 The following code works.

     a:SortableList<String> = slist{1,2,3}.map { it.toString() }

+    10. The script can perform motion reflection at compile time.
+Since it is done at compile time, the overhead of reflection is 0 at run time.

 See clover2 wiki on github (Japanese and English) https://github.com/ab25cq/clover2/wiki